nickpeters741/-alx-higher_level_programming2/0x01-python-if_else_loops_functions/README.md

 >     * if the last digit is less than 6 and not 0: the string `and is less than 6 and
 > not 0`
 >   * followed by a new line

+### 2-print_alphabet.py
+> A program that prints the ASCII alphabet, in lowercase, not followed by a new line
+> * You can only use one `print` function with string format
+> * You can only use one loop in your code
+> * You are not allowed to store characters in a variable
+> * You are not allowed to import any module